 Figure 11-16.
-SSL Server Authenticates the SSL Client
+SSL Server authenticates the SSL client

-Note: Riverbed recommends that you use strong security ciphers, such as AES.
+Note: We recommend that you use strong security ciphers, such as AES.
 Avoid stream ciphers.

 Verification

 To verify client authentication, on the server-side SteelHead, check the Discovered Server (Optimizable) table on the SSL Main Settings page.
 Optimizable servers that are using client authentication appear as optimizable streams.
 For servers that are not using client authentication, the server appears in the Discovered Server (bypassed, not optimizable streams) table with the reason No proxy certificate configured for the server.